opnsense/docs/source/manual/how-tos/edrop.rst

 ---------------
 Check pf Tables
 ---------------
-To list the ip addresses that are currently in the DROP and EDROP lists go to **Firewall->Diagnostics->pfTables** and select the list you want to see:
+To list the IP addresses that are currently in the DROP and EDROP lists go to **Firewall->Diagnostics->pfTables** and select the list you want to see:

 .. image:: images/spamhaus_pftable.png